neptune-ai/open-solution-salt-identification/README.md

   metadata_filepath: /input/metadata.csv
 ```

-and adding the path to the experiment that generated metadata say SAL-1 to every command `--input/metadata.csv`
+and adding the path to the experiment that generated metadata say SAL-1 to every command `--input /SAL-1/output/metadata.csv`

 Let's train the model by running: